There’s No Place Like Sub-Ohm

 Mods that have integrated batteries recharge by plugging in a USB cable.
 Whichever you decide on you need specific cells that can cope with the current a low-ohm coil allows to flow.

-One very important thing we will say is if you are going for a mechanical mod you need to have a sound knowledge of battery safety.
+One very important thing we will say is if you are going for a mechanical mod you need to have a sound knowledge of battery safety and ohms law.
 Mech Mods are NOT regulated and can be very dangerous if used incorrectly.

 With that in mind, if you are new to vaping we recommend sticking to the regulated variety.

-High current can damage battery cells and lead to accidents.
+High current can damage battery cells and lead to accidents or simply fail to work at all.
 It is important to use the correct battery or device.

-What Batteries or Mods Can I Use With a Subtank, Cleito or Similar Sub Ohm Tank?
+What Batteries or Mods Can I Use With a Sub Ohm Tank?

 There are simply too many devices on the market now to list them all, but here are some things for you to think about: